Recap: Star Trek S 2 E 6 The Doomsday Machine

 Kirk:I think it's great.
 Scotty, get us out of here.

 - Ooh, Me Accent's Slipping: Scotty loses his brogue when he's telling Kirk how to detonate the Constellation.

 - Playing Sick: Inverted when Decker insists he's competent to command a starship when he is clearly mentally unbalanced.
 Played straight when he fakes a cough just before slugging Lt.
 Montgomery while being escorted to sick bay.

 - Precision H Strike: Contrary to popular belief, never once on the TV series did Bones say "Dammit, Jim, I'm a doctor, not a X!"
 (In this ep, for example, he says "No, I'm a doctor, not a mechanic.")
 Laws about swearing on TV were strictly enforced at the time.
 However, Decker does manage to slip in a "Hell" when comparing the machine to a devil.

-- Roaring Rampage of Revenge: Decker v the Doomsday Machine.
+- Roaring Rampage of Revenge: Decker v the planet killer.